ghc/ghc/docs/users_guide/ghci.rst

 :ghci-cmd:`:reload` or, :ghci-cmd:`:set`.

 .. ghc-flag:: -interactive-print ⟨expr⟩
+    :shortdesc: :ref:`Select the function to use for printing evaluated expressions in GHCi <ghci-interactive-print>`
+    :type: dynamic
+    :category:

     Set the function used by GHCi to print evaluation results.
 Expression must be of type ``C a => a -> IO ()``.